|Nutritional Guidelines (per serving)|

 - The secret here is to add your pork rub to the mixture to get the flavor inside and out.

 - This will make enough to inject one 8-pound pork butt.
-Discard any remaining marinade that has come into contacts with the syringe and raw meat.
+Discard any remaining marinade that has come into contact with the syringe and raw meat.

 - If making ahead of time, store in an airtight container in the refrigerator for up to 1 week after preparation.